fenago/puppet-course/quickstart/md/lab_overview.md

 **Key Features**

-- Develop skills to run Puppet 5 on single or multiple servers without hiccups
+- Develop skills to run Puppet 5 without hiccups
-- Use Puppet to create and manage cloud resources such as Amazon EC2 instances
 - Take full advantage of powerful new features of Puppet including loops, data types, Hiera integration, and container management

 **What You Will Learn**